seannns/uni-notes/IFB103/Design Presentation.md

 During the prototyping stage, we received quite a lot of qualitative user feedback from which our app iterated upon.

 Starting with the low fidelity prototype, much of the feedback was related to accessibility, reachability, and vague functionality.
+While the overall feedback was generally positive

 ### A compelling close to your presentation.